TimboKZ/Chonky/stories/docs/Passing-files.md

     isDir: boolean; // !!
-Is a directory isHidden?: boolean; // Is a hidden file, default: false isSymLink?: boolean; // Is a symlink, default: false openable?: boolean // Can be opened, default: true selectable?: boolean, // Can be selected, default: true
+Is a directory isHidden?: boolean; // Is a hidden file, default: false isSymlink?: boolean; // Is a symlink, default: false openable?: boolean // Can be opened, default: true selectable?: boolean, // Can be selected, default: true